unmtransinfo/ProteinGraphML/README.md

 predict cases.
 Normally, any human proteins not in the labeled training set will be in the predict set.
 Metapath-based features must be generated for each model (unlike static features), since how metapath semantic patterns match the KG depends on the query disease.
+Mammalian Phenotype ID can also be used with this program to generate training and predict data sets for ML models.

 Command line parameters: